 Make your favorite challah recipe or if you use my recipe, cut it in half.

 Blueberry Buns ( The photo is of my husband’s Toronto version, folded on the side but I prefer them pinched on the top)

-Mix blueberries and sugar and let stand for about 5 minutes.
+Mix blueberries, flour and sugar, and let stand for about 5 minutes.

-Divide dough into 8 equal portions.
-Roll dough on floured board into circles 1/8 inch in thickness.
-Place one tablespoon of filling in center and bring sides of dough to the top and pinch closed.
-Brush with egg beaten with 1 tablespoon of water.
+Divide dough into 8 – 10 equal portions.
+Roll dough on floured board into ovals about 1/8 inch in thickness.
+If the dough is too thick, the buns will open up on the sides and look like a danish, if too thin, they may split at the top.
+Place a heaping tablespoon of filling in center and bring sides of dough to the top and pinch closed.
+Brush with beaten egg.
 Sprinkle with sugar.

-Bake at 375 degrees for about 15 minutes.
+Bake at 375 degrees for about 20 minutes or till golden.